-For more details on configuring QoS for multi-stream ICA traffic, see the section "QoS Classification for Citrix Traffic" on page 115.
+For more details on configuring QoS for multi-stream ICA traffic, see the section "QoS classification for Citrix traffic" on page 117.

-Note: Multi-stream ICA is supported on Citrix XenApp version 6.5, Citrix XenDesktop 5.5, and Receiver 3.0 or later (including online plug-in 13.0).
+Note: Multi-stream ICA is supported on Citrix XenApp version 6.5, Citrix XenDesktop 5.5, and Receiver 3.0 and later (including online plug-in 13.0).